British Forces Broadcasting Service: Programming

 Bespoke news bulletins are broadcast every hour, 24 hours a day, utilising content from BBC News, IRN and BFBS's own team of Forces News reporters.
-The standard bulletin is three minutes long, with extended ten-minute Newsplus programmes on weekdays at 0400, 0700, 1100, 1300 and 1700 UK time.
+The standard bulletin is three minutes long, with extended ten-minute Forces News programmes on weekdays at 0400, 0700, 1100, 1300 and 1700 UK time.
 Two-minute-long news and sport headlines are broadcast on the half-hour during breakfast programming.
-Bulletins are broadcast around the clock on BFBS the Forces Station and BFBS Gurkha Radio, and during BFBS Radio 2's music programming.
+Bulletins are broadcast around the clock on BFBS 1 (The Forces Station) and BFBS Gurkha Radio, and during BFBS Radio 2's music programming.

 Many of the programmes on BFBS Radio 2 are sourced from BBC Radio 4 and BBC Radio 5 Live, including the soap opera The Archers, which was popular in Hong Kong until BFBS Radio ceased broadcasting on 30 June 1997 before the handover to China.
 BFBS UK is a contemporary hit 'pop' station.
 It is similar in style to BBC Radio 2, playing current music and chat, as well as regular news bulletins.

 On 31 May 2010, BBC Radio 1 teamed up with BFBS to transmit the 10-hour takeover show from Camp Bastion with BFBS presenters and shout outs from the military community.
 It repeated the link-up in 2011.

 In December 2011, the UK's Smooth Radio broadcast its national breakfast show, presented by Simon Bates, from the BFBS studios in Camp Bastion.
 On 8 April 2012, Easter Sunday, BFBS simulcast a two-hour show with Smooth, presented jointly by Bates and BFBS's Rachel Cochrane, allowing family and friends of serving troops to connect with their loved ones.